 When we’re less focused on how we’re measuring up, we can be more focused on what we care about.
 The more we trust ourselves, the more we act on what matters to us…even when doing so is uncertain and uncomfortable.
 In turn, the more we act on what matters to us, the more we grow our self-trust.

-Among my clients and among those of you I’ve talked with, there is a desire to serve others in many different ways (and what I’m talking about here is different from the ways our fear drives us to make ourselves needed ).
+Among so many people I talk with, there is a desire to serve others in many different ways (and what I’m talking about here is different from the ways our fear drives us to make ourselves needed ).
 I see hope that the work we are doing will not only bring more satisfaction, enjoyment, and sovereignty into our individual lives, but that it will ripple out to benefit others as we learn to trust ourselves to do our part to make the world a better place.

 Worries about whether we’re focusing on the right things or working toward them in the right ways can land us stuck back in those people-pleasing patterns.
 This might look like investing our time, energy, and resources on working towards something that doesn’t really matter to us and neglecting what does… Doing the things we think we’re supposed to do and then monitoring to see if our performance is earning approval… Freezing in inaction, avoiding, or giving up when there’s no way to make everyone happy…